Economy of France: Education

 Pupils can take apprenticeships to enter the labour market with the Baccalauréat Technologique.
-It allows pupils pursue short and technical studies (laboratory, design and applied arts, hotel and restaurant, management etc.).
+It allows pupils pursue short and technical studies (laboratory, design and applied arts, hotel and restaurant, management etc).

 Higher education in France was reshaped by the student revolts of May 1968.
 During the 1960s, French public universities responded to a massive explosion in the number of students (280,000 in 1962–63 to 500,000 in 1967–68) by stuffing approximately one-third of their students into hastily developed campus annexes (roughly equivalent to American satellite campuses) which lacked decent amenities, resident professors, academic traditions, or the dignity of university status.
 This is why the French higher education economy performs poorly compared with other high-performing countries such as England or Australia.
-France also hosts various catholic universities recognized by the state, the largest one being Lille Catholic University, as well branch colleges of foreign universities.
+France also hosts various catholic universities recognised by the state, the largest one being Lille Catholic University, as well branch colleges of foreign universities.
 They include Baruch College, the University of London Institute in Paris, Parsons Paris School of Art and Design and the American University of Paris.
 Eighteen million pupils and students are in the education system, over 2.4 million of whom are in higher education.